 Get Inside the Huddle

-In William's first season at Tulane, he played a key role in helping Ryan Grant to one of the great single season efforts in school history with 76 receptions for 1,149 yards and six touchdowns.
+In Williams' first season at Tulane, he played a key role in helping Grant to one of the great single season efforts in school history with 76 receptions for 1,149 yards and six touchdowns.
 Under Williams' direction, Grant, a first-team All-Conference USA selection, logged seven 100-yard games, including a career-best 184-yard performance, and also hauled in a career-high 13 receptions.
 Grant etched his name among the school's single season leaders in the school record book.
 His yardage total ranks third while his reception total is fifth.

-Williams, 41, comes to Tulane after spending the last three seasons in the same capacity at Fresno State.
+Williams, 42, comes to Tulane after spending three seasons in the same capacity at Fresno State.
 During his time with the Bulldogs, he coached Jalen Sanders to first team All-Western Athletic Conference honors in 2011 and Jamel Hamler to second team All-WAC honors in 2010 after Hamler led the team with 812 yards and six touchdowns.
 In 2009, Williams led the growth and development of Fresno State's outstanding senior corps, which was led by second-team All-WAC pick Seyi Ajirotutu.

 Before that, Williams spent the 2008 season with the San Diego Chargers in a minority internship coaching position.